SAP/spartacus-docs/_pages/dev/features/store-locator.md

 ## Overview

-Customers can view all physical stores on the map, and find the nearest ones based on their current location.

-There are following ways to navigate store list:

-- use my location
-- view all stores
-- find a store
+The Spartacus store locator feature helps customers find brick-and-mortar retail locations.
+Customers can view a list of all stores, they can search for stores based on their location, or they can search for stores based on a postal code, a town, or an address that the customer provides.

-If customer click "use my location" and allow device to get location coordinates, list with nearest locations display sorted by distance in kilometers.
-Each of stores in a list is clickable and contains the details like: location address, phone number, opening hours and features.
+If the customer chooses to **Use My Location** and allows their device to access their location, a list of the nearest stores is displayed, sorted by distance in kilometers.
+By selecting any store in the list, the customer can view store details, such as address, phone number, opening hours, and features.

-Alternative way to find a store is "view all stores" option, which displays grid with countries and if customer select his preference all stores from such country will appear.
+If the customer chooses to **View All Stores**, a list of all the countries is displayed, with the number of stores in each country shown in parentheses.
+When the customer selects a country, a list of all the stores in the selected country is displayed, along with the address for each store location.
+Customers also have the option to **Get Directions**, which opens Google Maps in a separate browser window with directions from the customer's location to the selected store.

 Last option is using search bar, customer needs to put his location (full address, city or zip-code) into search input, next click a "find a store" button.
 Backend server automatically resolve his coordinates based on text provided and return list of nearest stores.